 What is a bank valuation?

-The valuation takes into account a number of factors, including the condition of the property and comparable prices in the suburb.
+The valuation considers a number of factors, including the condition of the property and comparable prices in the suburb.

 The bank uses the valuation to determine the risk it takes in lending you money.
-If the bank valuation is much lower than the purchase price, you may have to borrow more for your home loan.
-You may then need to find extra funds or take out lender’s mortgage insurance.
+If the bank has valued your property a fair bit below the purchase price, you may need to find extra funds or take out lender’s mortgage insurance.

 Bank valuation vs. market valuation

-It’s important to note that neither of these are the same as the price you pay, the market rate, or other property valuations, such as an estimate from your real estate agent, or automated price estimates you might find on property-related apps or websites.
+It’s important to note that neither of these are the same as the sale price, the market rate, or other property valuations, such as an estimate from your real estate agent, or automated price estimates you might find on property-related

 Where a market valuation helps you determine a property's actual selling price, a bank valuation helps a lender determine their risks.